E-commerce

 March 25, 2025

 You optimize titles and internal linking, but the traffic curve does not move as expected.
-Often, the bottleneck comes from a lack of framing: without scope, without data, and without prioritization, an “SEO audit” becomes a list of good intentions.
-This guide explains how to structure reusable e-commerce audits, relying on Google Search Central fundamentals (SEO starter guide), the Google Search Essentials, documentation on crawling and indexing, Core Web Vitals (web.dev), the post on creating helpful content, the Search Console Help Center, and the Shopify SEO manual.
+Often, the blockage comes from a lack of framing: without scope, without data and without prioritization, the “SEO audit” becomes a list of good intentions.
+This guide explains how to structure reusable e-commerce audits, relying on the fundamentals Google Search Central (SEO starter guide), the Basic requirements for Google, the documentation on crawling and indexing, Core Web Vitals (web.dev), the post on creating helpful content, the Search Console Help Center, and Shopify's SEO manual.
 For additional checklists, see audit your SEO performance and e-commerce SEO.

-The goal is not to promise a quantified ROI: this is a method for measuring, deciding, and tracking.
+The goal is not to promise quantified ROI: it is a method to measure, decide and track.

 Summary